JuliaC42/ACFReg2019/about.md

 ## Code

-The code for this app can be found at <link>
+The code for this app can be found at <https://github.com/JuliaC42/ACFReg2019>